 paragliding training center

-The PPG-1 & PPG-2 courses include all gear necessary for training except the paramotor.
+The PPG-1 & PPG-2 (1st half) courses include all gear necessary for training except the paramotor.
 As the pilot progresses through the PPG2 course, both he and the instructor will work together to make the best decision on overall equipment needs.
 Here is a professionally made video by David Guerin of a typical PPG launch, flight, and landing.
 Here are the details on the USPPA ratings and requirements.

 Tandem training flights are a good way for someone to get an introduction to paragliding, either free or powered.
 Please see our tandem operations page for more information.
 The weight limit for persons wanting to fly tandem is 190 lb, not 200 lb as mentioned in the physical and mental requirements section.